Rare Vaccine Injury Claims Steered to Obscure Federal Office

 Asked about that possibility, David Bowman, a spokesman for the Health Resources and Services Administration that oversees the program, said it is “planning to process the potential influx of COVID-19 claims. ...
 Additional staff and contractors will be hired as needed.”

-The countermeasures program was created by a 2005 law specifically to deal with vaccines developed under emergency authorization.
-The idea was to allow pharmaceutical companies and government entities the freedom to develop and distribute vaccines to meet urgent public health needs without the threat of being overrun with expensive liability lawsuits.
+The countermeasures program was created by a 2005 law to allow pharmaceutical companies and government entities the freedom to develop and distribute vaccines to meet urgent public health needs without the threat of being overrun with expensive liability lawsuits.
 Under the program, drug makers can only be sued for “willful misconduct.”

 Several senators objected at the time, with the late Massachusetts Democrat Edward M. Kennedy calling it a “Christmas present to the drug industry and a bag of coal to everyday Americans.”